 Matthew 4:3-4 Now when the tempter came to Him, he said, "If You are the Son of God, command that these stones become bread."
 But He answered and said, "It is written, 'Man shall not live by bread alone, but by every word [the truth] that proceeds from the mouth of God.'"

 Even when Satan says truth, even when he quotes scripture, he puts a perverse twist to it.
-Now how did the boss fight Satan?
+Now how did the Boss fight Satan?
 With truth!
 There it is!
 That's how you defeat Satan—being confident that the victory has already been won; being confident that God has put a hedge on us so that we will not get into a situation confronting Satan that is beyond us; and being absolutely reliant upon the truth of God!
-Even though we may not be able to see how it is going to be worked out; even though we may feel that following the truth of God is going to require a considerable sacrifice on our self; yet we have the example of Jesus Himself showing us that He fought Satan by relying upon the truth of God.
+Even though we may not be able to see how it is going to be worked out; even though we may feel that following the truth of God is going to require a considerable sacrifice of our self; yet we have the example of Jesus Himself showing us that He fought Satan by relying upon the truth of God.
 He trusted what God said.

 You might wonder why Satan used "if."
 He did not use "if" to get Jesus to doubt His Sonship.
 Jesus knew who He was.
-Rather, he was trying to get Him to reflect on "ifs" meaning.
+Rather, he was trying to get Him to reflect on "if's" meaning.
 "Surely, if you're the Son of God, You have the right to expect to satisfy what You feel Your needs are at the moment."

 Jesus didn't fall for it.
 As hungry as He was, He knew that was a trap.
 He knew He didn't have to be concerned about supplying His material needs because God would do it for Him.
 Didn't He later say, "If God so feeds the birds of the field..."?
 That's what He meant.

 This was a temptation for Christ to use His Sonship in a way other than the God ordained purpose for it.
-What is the God ordained purpose of our calling?
-To seek you first the Kingdom of God and His righteousness and all these things will be added unto you.
+What is the God-ordained purpose of our calling?
+To seek you first the Kingdom of God and His righteousness, and all these things will be added unto you.
 That's the truth of God.
 God will supply it.
 So Jesus' answer was, "Thank you, but I'll just wait for God to supply My need."